 Bluetooth Multipoint connection

-It took a while, but Sony added Bluetooth Multipoint to the WF-1000XM4 in an update.
-This allows users to connect to two different Bluetooth-capable devices at once.
-So you can automatically answer a phone call on your mobile whilst listening to music on another device, such as your music player or computer.
+In the fall of 2022, Sony announced that a firmware update would add multipoint connectivity to the WF-1000XM4 earbuds.
+However, as of January 30, 2023, Sony has yet to add this functionality to the WF-1000XM4.
+Multipoint allows users to connect to two different Bluetooth-capable devices at once.
+With multipoint, you can automatically answer a phone call on your mobile whilst listening to music on another device, such as your music player or computer.

 And that’s it, folks!
 That’s everything we want to see from the Sony WF-1000XM5 earbuds.